LOGIN / JOIN

 VIEW DETAILS

-One of the most famous and prestigious cricket stadiums in the world is a cultural landmark and a green oasis in the heart of Kolkata.
-On non-match days, you can explore the stadium premises, see the pitch, dressing rooms, galleries and the museum that showcases rare memorabilia and artifacts related to cricket history and legends.
+India’s oldest cricket stadium and one of the largest in the world, Eden Gardens is both a sporting landmark and a green expanse in the heart of Kolkata.
+On non-match days, visitors can explore parts of the stadium, including the pitch, dressing rooms, galleries and a museum that houses rare memorabilia and artefacts from cricketing history.

 VIEW DETAILS